Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Coping with change with expectant joy was not easy for the disciples and it is not easy for us.

-When we have peace about a change and have prayed and sought wise counsel, changing with expectant joy is a refreshing way to transition.
+When we have peace about a change, have prayed, and seek wise counsel, changing with expectant joy is a refreshing way to transition.

 Bible Verses About Change